 - The grade of the cancer - how abnormal the cancer cells look

 - Whether all the tumour can be removed during initial surgery

 Doctors have a way of grading how well you are.
 They call this your performance status.
 You may see this written as PS.
 A score of 0 means you are completely able to look after yourself.
 A score of 1 means you can do most things for yourself, but need some help.
 The scores continue to go up to 4, depending on how much help you need.
 This affects the outcome of cancer because overall, the fitter people are, the better able they are to cope with their cancer and treatment.

 No statistics can tell you what will happen to you.
 Your cancer is unique.
 For example, the same type of cancer can grow at different rates in different people.
 The statistics are not detailed enough to tell you about the different treatments people may have had.
 And how that treatment may have affected their outlook.
 Many individual factors will affect your treatment and prognosis.

 Taking part in clinical trials can help to improve the outlook for people in the future.
 If you are interested in taking part in a clinical trial, talk to your cancer specialist.
 We have information about clinical trials in the trials and research section.
-And you can search for UK trials on our trials database.
-Choose 'ovarian cancer' from the dropdown list of cancer types.
+And you can search for UK trials for ovarian cancer on our trials database.

 Question about cancer?
 Contact our information nurse team